mikependon/RepoDB.NET/_posts/2020-04-06-csharp-bulk-operations-for-net-core.md

 **Nothing else, but PERFORMANCE!**

-Although, the same exact goal can be achieved by Batch Operations (ie: [DeleteAll](/operation/deleteall), [InsertAll](/operation/insertall), [MergeAll](/operation/mergeall) and [UpdateAll](/operation/updateall)), but, by leveraging the real Bulk Operations functionalities, you are extremely improving the performance of your data manipulation with a huge-percentage gap.
+Although, the same exact goal can be achieved by Batch Operations (i.e.: [DeleteAll](/operation/deleteall), [InsertAll](/operation/insertall), [MergeAll](/operation/mergeall) and [UpdateAll](/operation/updateall)), but, by leveraging the real Bulk Operations functionalities, you are extremely improving the performance of your data manipulation with a huge-percentage gap.

 To explain further, when you only use the Batch operations, it is only batching the multiple atomic activities and still does the multiple round-trips from your application into the database server.
-However, when you use the Bulk operations, you are bringing all the data from the application into the database server at once and at the same time ignoring some database specific activities (ie: `Logging`, `Audits`, `Data-Type Checks`, `Constraints`, etc) behind the scene, thus gives you maximum performance during the operation.
+However, when you use the Bulk operations, you are bringing all the data from the application into the database server at once and at the same time ignoring some database specific activities (i.e.: `Logging`, `Audits`, `Data-Type Checks`, `Constraints`, etc) behind the scene, thus gives you maximum performance during the operation.

 #### How does it works?